Celerway/metamorphosis/README.md

 I use [standard-version](https://www.npmjs.com/package/standard-version) to maintain the changelog and tags.

-## Design
+## Design and source code organization

-Three main packages
+Packages

-* bridge glues together mqtt and kafka.
+* [bridge](bridge) glues together mqtt and kafka.
 If we ever want to do transformations, it happens here.
-* mqtt contains the mqtt stuff
+* [mqtt](bridge/mqtt) contains the mqtt stuff.
+It is a thin wrapper around the mqtt client.
-* kafka for the kafka stuff. this is the only one containing any meaningful logic.
+* [kafka](bridge/kafka) for the kafka stuff. this is the only one containing any meaningful logic.
+* [log](log) is a wrapper around standard library logger.
+It will divert trace, debug and info to stdout and warn, error and fatal to stderr.
+* [cmd](cmd) contains the main package.
+It is responsible for parsing the command line or environment and setting up the bridge.

 In addition, there is an observability package which deals with prometheus stuff and responds to k8s health checks.